 Our shop reopens on the 11th of January sign up to the email list below to be get updated.

 Last December the wedding bells where ring, the reception hall was set and our cheese stood in place of the normal wedding cake.
-I had spent a small amount over the last two weeks molding a Prairie Cream ( Camembert style cheese) and Buche Blanc.
-Than added them together with an Aged Jannei Cheddar.
+I had spent a small amount of time over the last two weeks molding a Prairie Cream ( Camembert style cheese) and Buche Blanc.
+Then added them together with an Aged Jannei Cheddar.

 Forming the first Jannei goat cheese wedding cake!
-The big day final arrived and Bronwyn Webb had this to say about he day.
+The big day final arrived and Bronwyn Webb had this to say about the day.

-If you ever have a special cheese cake request please contact us and well see how we can help!
+If you ever have a special goat cheese cake request or any other type please contact us and well see how we can help!